jlinclabs/jlinc-zcap/README.md

 // this capability will operate against, as well as cryptographic material for
 // the granting authority.
 //
-// Part or all of the parentCapability object's values may be provided in a
-// defaults.hjson file -- see defaults-example.hjson
-//
-// If a parentCapability object is provided in the method arguments, the values of
-// any keys it includes will override the defaults.
 //
 // The proof is signed by the parentCapability granting authority's secret key.
 ```